Read on to learn about RESP withdrawal rules, strategies, and penalties.

 If you have grants and investment income remaining in an RESP after the beneficiary is no longer eligible to make withdrawals, the following happens:

-- Grant and bond money are returned to the government
+- Grant and bond money is returned to the government

-- Investment income can be withdrawn by the subscriber (contributor), howbeit, with a hefty tax slapped on
+- Investment income can be withdrawn by the subscriber (contributor), however, with a hefty tax slapped on

 You could also transfer it to your RRSP if there’s room.
 As such, it makes sense to deplete the EAP first before making PSE withdrawals.

-If you have to withdraw investment income for a non-educational purpose, consider transferring the funds to your RRSP.
+If you must withdraw investment income for a non-educational purpose, consider transferring the funds to your RRSP.